awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionbodycontains.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SuccessStrings`  <a name="cfn-wafv2-webacl-responseinspectionbodycontains-successstrings"></a>
-Strings in the body of the response that indicate a successful login attempt\.
+Strings in the body of the response that indicate a successful login or account creation attempt\.
 To be counted as a success, the string can be anywhere in the body and must be an exact match, including case\.
 Each string must be unique among the success and failure strings\.
-JSON example: `"SuccessStrings": [ "Login successful" ]`
+JSON examples: `"SuccessStrings": [ "Login successful" ]` and `"SuccessStrings": [ "Account creation successful", "Welcome to our site!" ]`
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `5`